 Russian cellist Anastasia Kobekina (Yekaterinenburg, 1994) is one of the greatest cello talents of today.
 She is the winner and finalist of several international competitions: in July 2018 she won the 2nd prize at the 2018 Schoenfeld International Cello Competition – in Harbin, China.
 In the Sommets Musicaux de Gstaad 2018, participation by invitation only, she was awarded the Prix Thierry Scherz for the best performance in the ‘Young Talent’ series, offering the winners the opportunity to record their first CD.

-In July the BBC announced that Anastasia is among the 6 additions to the ‘BBC New Generation Artists’ roster.
-Launched in 1999, as part of the BBC’s commitment to fostering young musical talents, each year a small number of young international concert artists are invited to join the scheme – offering performance, appearances and recording opportunities with the BBC orchestras, television, radio and festivals.
+In July 2018 the BBC announced that Anastasia is chosen as one of the 6 additions to the ‘BBC New Generation Artists’ roster.
+A scheme in which each year a small number of young international concert artists are invited to join – offering performance, appearances and recording opportunities with the BBC orchestras, television, radio and festivals.
 Anastasia was in the semi-finals of the Queen Elisabeth Competition (2017) in Brussels, won the 2nd prize and conductor’s prize at the Enescu Competition (2016) in Bucharest; she was semi-finalist at the Tchaikovski competition in Moscow (2015) and was first-prize-winner of the Tonali Grand Prix (2015) Hamburg.
 In November 2016, Anastasia received the prestigious WEMAG soloist prize 2016 from the Festival of Mecklenburg Vorpommern.

 Widely praised for her great technical qualities and communicative gifts, she performed several times as a soloist with Valerie Gergiev and his Mariinsky Orchestra, both in Moscow and in St. Petersburg.
 Also Vladimir Spivakov invites her frequently, performing with the Moscow Virtuosi in Russia, but also in many European countries, including the Annecy Festival.